Tea: Actually, I'm in love with your sexy alter ego.

 Given that sexual attractiveness is subjective, the best examples are those when the sexier nature of the alternate form is shown from the perspective of another character reacting to them with subtle flirting and innuendo that otherwise wouldn't be present.
 That said, it's generally pretty clear when the creators of the story are trying to change someone from Hollywood Homely (or even downright ugly) into Ms. Fanservice or Hello, Nurse!.

 Compare A Darker Me.
 Compare also to Shapeshifting Seducer where a shapeshifter capable of assuming many forms takes on several in an attempt to appeal to a specific person.
 She Cleans Up Nicely should be used for when a character changes from their usually dull or unattractive wardobe, hairstyle and such to be more attractive (particularly at a formal event) however this new appearance is not associated with an alter ego or alternate physical form.
 Also see Evil Is Sexy.

-See also Bishounen Line for when a villain gets sexier once they hit a certain power level.
+See also Bishounen Line for when a monstrous character gets sexier once they hit a certain power level.

 "Bob?
 If that weird little girl suddenly turns into the kind of stacked voluptuous chick you’d see working in a sketchy nightclub, what should I do?"

 - When shy Aimi Komori applies her magic eye shadow, she becomes the sexy, superpowered cat burglar Shadow Lady.